Date of Last Modification: August 17th, 2020

 As you review our policy, here are a few general principles to keep in mind:

 - Our services are intended for a United States audience.
 If you visit or use one of our websites or online services, your information may be transferred or processed in the United States.

 - Our services and products are not intended for children under 13.
 We do not knowingly collect personal information from children under 13 without parental consent.

 - If you are a California resident, you may have rights under the California Consumer Privacy Act.

 Collection of Information

-- Clients completing contracts and related forms, which include a customer’s name, address, social security number, information about the existing retirement accounts a customer holds, and information about a customer’s investment goals;
+- Completing contracts and related forms, which include social security number, information about existing retirement accounts a customer holds;

 - Retirement account history, including information about the transactions and balances in a customer’s accounts;